colorzhang/hybris/Setup a multi-nodes hybris cluster with centralized session persistence on Redis.md

 ```

 ##Configure Spring Session on both nodes
-1) add related jars to platform/ext/core/lib and modify some classes
+1) add related jars to platform/ext/core/lib and modify some classes (please contact me if you want know more details)

 2) config hybris